 Senior Minority Owner, Chief Executive of Physical Space (Landlord)

-Noted Silicon Valley entrepreneur and bon vivant Erlich Bachmann has founded both Palo Alto’s Hacker Hostel incubator (allowed to reopen by the Sheriff’s Department in 2011) and Aviato, acquired in 2008 for low seven figures.
+Noted Silicon Valley entrepreneur and bon vivant Erlich Bachman has founded both Palo Alto’s Hacker Hostel incubator (allowed to reopen by the Sheriff’s Department in 2011) and Aviato, acquired in 2008 for low seven figures.
 That’s right.
 Seven.
 Figures.
 He is also a pioneer in the field of crossbreeding Cannabis Sativa with those of Psylocybe Cubensis, with the goal of producing customizable hallucinations that recreate famous scenes from film and television.
 Has attended, for various lengths of time, Berkeley, Reed, Oberlin, and Hampshire College (B.A. in Ultimate Frisbee).
-Mr. Bachmann has no comment on any possible lawsuit against former Oracle VP Dan Melcher at this time, but that f*cker would do well to get right with whatever gods he holds dear.
+Mr. Bachman has no comment on any possible lawsuit against former Oracle VP Dan Melcher at this time, but that f*cker would do well to get right with whatever gods he holds dear.